mviereck/x11docker/README.md

 | `--launcher` | `xdg-utils` | - |
 | `--install` `--update` `--update-master` | `wget` `unzip` | - |

-## List of all host packages for all possible x11docker options (debian package names):
+## List of all host packages for all possible x11docker options
-`kwin-wayland nxagent unzip weston wget xauth xclip  xdg-utils xdotool xdpyinfo xfishtank xpra xrandr xserver-xephyr xserver-xorg-video-dummy xvfb xwayland`, further (deeper surgery in system): `cups pulseaudio xserver-xorg-legacy`.
+Debian package names: `kwin-wayland nxagent unzip weston wget xauth xclip  xdg-utils xdotool xdpyinfo xfishtank xpra xrandr xserver-xephyr xserver-xorg-video-dummy xvfb xwayland`, further (deeper surgery in system): `cups pulseaudio xserver-xorg-legacy`.

 # Security
 Scope of x11docker is to run dockered GUI applications while preserving and improving container isolation.
 Core concept is:
  - Run a second X server to avoid [X security leaks](http://www.windowsecurity.com/whitepapers/unix_security/Securing_X_Windows.html).
    - This in opposite to widespread solutions that share host X socket of display :0, thus breaking container isolation, allowing keylogging and remote host control. (x11docker provides this with option `--hostdisplay`).
    - Authentication is done with MIT-MAGIC-COOKIE, stored separate from file `~/.Xauthority`.
  - Create container user similar to host user to [avoid root in container](http://blog.dscpl.com.au/2015/12/don-run-as-root-inside-of-docker.html).
    - You can also specify another user with `--user=USERNAME` or a non-existing one with `--user=UID:GID`.
+   - Disables possible root password and deletes entries in `/etc/sudoers`.
      - If you want root permissions in container, use option `--sudouser` that allows `su` and `sudo` with password `x11docker`.
 Alternatively, you can run with `--user=root`.
-   - Disables possible root password and deletes entries in `/etc/sudoers`.
  - Reduce [container capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) to bare minimum.
    - Uses docker run options `--cap-drop=ALL --security-opt=no-new-privileges`.
    - This restriction can be disabled with x11docker option `--cap-default` or reduced with `--sudouser`.

 _Weaknesses:_
- - If docker daemon runs with `--selinux-enabled`, SELinux restrictions are degraded for x11docker containers with docker run option `--security-opt label=type:container_runtime_t` to allow access to new X unix socket.
+ - Possible SELinux restrictions are degraded for x11docker containers with docker run option `--security-opt label=type:container_runtime_t` to allow access to new X unix socket.
    A more restrictive solution is desirable.
    Compare: [SELinux and docker: allow access to X unix socket in /tmp/.X11-unix](https://unix.stackexchange.com/questions/386767/selinux-and-docker-allow-access-to-x-unix-socket-in-tmp-x11-unix)
  - User namespace remapping is disabled to allow options `--home` and `--homedir` without file ownership issues.
-(Though, this is less a problem as x11docker already avoids root in container).
+(Though, this is less an issue because x11docker already avoids root in container).

 ## Options degrading container isolation
 x11docker shows warning messages in terminal if chosen options degrade container isolation.